-- Visible dyes are used to judge approximate travelling distance of the sample in the gel. - Bromophenol blue (BPB) and xylene cyanol (XC) are the most common tracking dyes - Note: They have a net negative charge and so they migrate in the same direction as DNA in the lectric field.
+- Visible dyes are used to judge approximate travelling distance of the sample in the gel. - Bromophenol blue (BPB) and xylene cyanol (XC) are the most common tracking dyes 0 bromide.

-1.5% agarose in 1X TBE buffer with 1:10,000 of 10mg/ml ethidium bromide.
+1.5% agarose in

+1X TBE buffer with 1:10,000 of